PFAS Information for Private Well Owners

 how do i have a treatment system installed?

 Always follow manufacture instructions for installation.
 For treatment systems that are designed to filter and treat your well water source for the entire home, Zone 7 recommends using a licensed well driller, water conditioner installer, or plumber with experience installing domestic water treatment systems.
-To ensure the treatment system continues to filter your water effectively, follow the filter manufacturers’ recommendations for filter treatment system maintenance.
+To ensure the treatment system continues to filter your water effectively, always follow the filter manufacturers’ recommendations for filter treatment system maintenance.

 is it safe to use water with Pfas for non-drinking purposes? (e.g. bathing, washing clothes, pools/hot tubs, irrigating plants)?